 Where to Invest in Oil Now

+When learning how to invest in oil drilling, one thing to look at is the current price of oil and specifically, the price per barrel you need to break even.
 It’s an essential number to calculate and understand when deciding whether drilling a well makes economic sense.

 Projected numbers for break-even points vary widely across oil and gas investments, though.
 Why?